 - Bolivia exports natural gas, soybeans, gold, zinc and wood.

-Do you know any fun or interesting facts about Bolivia?
+Do you know any fun or interesting facts about Bolivia that we’ve missed?
 Share them with us in the comments section below!

 Previous post 22 Brilliant Facts about Bosnia and Herzegovina